w3c/wot-thing-description/explainer/Explainer.md

 are actually being used to implement the network.
 At the application level,
-the HTTP likewise provides a narrow waist for a myriad of different web applications, both M2H (browsers and web pages) and M2M (web services).
+the HTTP likewise provides a narrow waist for many different web applications, both M2H (browsers and web pages) and M2M (web services).
-A myriad of applications can depend on the functionality provided by HTTP and services based on it independent of the technology used on the servers to provide that functionality.
+Many different applications can depend on the functionality provided by HTTP and services based on it independent of the technology used on the servers to provide that functionality.
 The narrow waist model is generally considered a significant contributing factor to the success of both the internet and the web.

-In the IoT many IoT ecosystems have been developed in silos.
+Many IoT ecosystems have been developed in silos, with solutions unique application domain.
-Currently each domain is likely already using one or more standards unique to that industry domain and ecosystem.
+Currently in the IoT each application domain is likely already using one or more standards unique to that domain and ecosystem.
 This fragmentation is a serious problem in building cross industry domain IoT applications.
 Even worse, many IoT devices already deployed cannot be easily